 For example, in Rhode Island Gov. Gina Raimondo signed the state budget, including language that permitted sports betting.
 Rhode Island’s lottery is overseeing the regulatory framework of sports betting, and they have authorized The Twin River Casino to accept sports betting in two locations under the law, which does not allow for mobile betting.

 However, in New Jersey, there are multiple sportsbooks for legal betting including a William Hill sportsbook at Monmouth Park that took the first bets on June 14, 2018.
 There is also the Borgata in Atlantic City, another legal sportsbook and you can also legally bet on sports at FanDuel’s at the Meadowlands.
-Plus, there are more than ten apps for online wagering in New Jersey.

 For a look at what you can and can’t do in each state click here.